Bear Archery Species RTH [Review]

 First Impression

-The moment you open the box, you’ll find the accessories that Bear Archery sends with the Species.
+When you open the box, you’ll find the accessories that Bear Archery sends with the Species.
 These include a bow stabilizer, 4-pin sight, peep sight, and nock loop.
 You’ll also receive a Whisker biscuit quiver for your arrows.
-With these items, you should have close to everything you need to start testing your new bow.

-The Species is super-customizable, and if you are not a complete beginner you’ll easily make your way to the settings that suit your needs best.
+The Species is super-customizable, and if you are not a complete beginner, you’ll easily make your way to the settings that suit your needs best.

 different views of the bear archery species bow